-Best of all, eating that bowl of oatmeal can benefit your sexual health.
+Waking up in the morning and eating a bowl of warm oatmeal can benefit your sexual health.
 It surprises most people to learn that oats are aphrodisiac.
 But this ancient grain offers a surprising number of nutrients beneficial to your sex life.
-In fact, we even included oats in our list of 10 Best Food for Men.
+In fact, we even included oats in our list of 10 Best Food for Men’s Sexual Health.

 Steel cut oats, also called Irish oats, are made by chopping oat groats into pieces.
 (The groats are the whole, unbroken grains.)
 They look very different from the other two types of oats.
 In fact, they more resemble chopped up pieces of brown rice than what most of us think of as oats.
-Once they’re cooked using Chrysta’s method, the resulting Overnight Steel Cut Oats have a bit of a chewy texture and a more nutty flavor than what you could expect from rolled oats.
+Once they’re cooked using Chrysta’s method, the resulting overnight oatmeal has a bit of a chewy texture and a more nutty flavor than what you could expect from an oatmeal made with rolled oats.

 To make vegan overnight oats

-It is possible to make a vegan version of this recipe.
+It is possible to make a vegan version of this steel cut oatmeal recipe.
 It just takes a couple of modifications.
-First, you’ll need to use your favorite non-dairy milk in place of the skim.
+First, you’ll need to use your favorite non-dairy milk in place of the cream and skim milk.
+(I prefer almond milk but other seed and nut milks work, too.)
 And then you’ll need to make sure that your brown sugar is vegan.
 Most brown sugar is made with bone char, which means it isn’t vegan.
 Vegan brown sugar can be hard to find but look for brands like Now Foods and Zulka, both of which make vegan sugars.